Ruan Ruolin

-Ruan Ruolin (March 1, 1929 - March 19, 2010, 阮若琳), was a native of Huai'an, Hebei, born in Beijing, and a television producer in the People's Republic of China.
+Ruan Ruolin (March 1, 1929 - March 19, 2010, 阮若琳), was a native of Huai'an, Hebei, born in Beijing, and a Chinese television producer in the People's Republic of China.
 She was the director of Guangdong Television, deputy director of China Central Television, and vice-chairman of the China Television Artists Association.

 Biography

 In 1943, Ruan went to the Jin-Cha-Ji Border Region to join the revolution from the Girls' High School of Beijing Normal University. in November 1943, she became the secretary of the Jin-Cha-Ji Border Region Senate.
 She graduated from the Shanxi-Gansu-Ningxia Border Region Teachers' Training School in Yan'an in 1944, and then worked at the Ganquan County of Yan'an in 1944. in 1945, she worked as a teacher in the middle school in Yan'an.
 After she got married on May 24, 1945, she was the publicity officer in the Political Department of the Hui People's Detachment of the First Brigade of Instruction.
 After the surrender of Japan, she went to Northeast China with the cadre group of the Hui Min Detachment (回民支队), and was appointed as the publicity officer of Kangping County Committee, the secretary of Kangping County Work Committee of five districts, the director of Women's Federation of Fakou County, the publicity officer of the First District Committee, the organizer of the "Popular Newspaper" (大众报), and the invited correspondent of the provincial newspaper of the CCP Liaojiao Provincial Committee, experiencing the guerrilla warfare in the frontline of the Chinese Communist Party and Kuomintang.
 In 1949, she worked in the Criminal Division of the Tianjin Municipal People's Court.